Amplify. Elevate. Celebrate.

 Hockey for all

 This innovative platform by Scotiabank promotes diversity, accessibility, and inclusion in hockey.
 Through sponsorships, partnerships and programs, it has benefited over 290,000 children, youth, and athletes by breaking down cultural and financial barriers to the game.
-Recently, Scotiabank announced a collaboration with UNINTERRUPTED Canada as presenting sponsor of their original documentary, BLACK ICE.
+In 2022, Scotiabank announced a collaboration with UNINTERRUPTED Canada as presenting sponsor of their original documentary, BLACK ICE.
 The film explores the journey of Black hockey players, highlighting their often overlooked and marginalized contributions to the game.

 Humber college logo